30 School Lunch Box Ideas for Kids

 2. DIY PB&J with Crackers

-Crackers are served with a container of peanut butter (or almond butter) and another container filled with jam as well as carrots, olives, golden kiwi, mini grapes, cut strawberries and raspberries and mini dark chocolate chips.
+Crackers are served with a container of peanut butter (almond butter or sunbutter) and another container filled with jam and carrots, olives, golden kiwi, mini grapes, cut strawberries and raspberries and mini dark chocolate chips.
 Eye picks can be found here.

 Allergy-Friendly: GF – use gluten-free crackers, DF – use dairy-free chocolate chips, NF – use sun butter instead of peanut butter.